 1) What is a midfacelift?
 Midfacelifts are performed to elevate sagging cheeks.
 The tissue underneath the cheek pad is elevated and positioned in a more youthful position.
-Dr. Lopez will often combine a midfacelift with a browlift to rejuvenate and restore facial harmony.
+Dr. Lopez or Dr. Perro will often combine a midfacelift with a browlift to rejuvenate and restore facial harmony.

 Midfacelifts are state of the art technology that not all plastic surgeons are skilled in performing.
 Therefore, it is vital that your screening process includes a review of Before and After Photographs of the doctor’s midfacelift results.

 2) Am I a candidate for a midfacelift?
 Best candidates for a midfacelift are people with hollowed out eyes, sagging cheeks, deep smile lines and a fallen brow.
 Typically the midface (cheek area) starts to drop in the mid thirties and becomes more apparent in our 40′s and 50′s.
-A midfacelift helps Dr. Lopez address the lower eyelid better by padding the bony rim.
-He removes less fat and is able to remove more skin without eyelid changes.
+A midfacelift helps Dr. Lopez and Dr. Perro address the lower eyelid better by padding the bony rim.
+They remove less fat and is able to remove more skin without eyelid changes.

 4) Where are the incisions for a midfacelift?
 Since midfacelifts can be performed endoscopically, incisions measure generally about one half to one inch.
 These smaller incisions are placed behind the hairline so they are well camouflaged.
-If Dr. Lopez feels that a pretrichial browlift is indicated, then the midface lift can be done through the same incision.
+If Dr. Lopez or Dr. Perro feel that a pretrichial browlift is indicated, then the midface lift can be done through the same incision.

 5) When can I return to work?
 Patients typically return to work and activities anywhere from seven to ten days although restrictions limiting heavy lifting, bending and straining along with aerobic activity remain for two weeks following the procedure.

 6) What is an endotyne?
-Dr. Lopez uses a state of the art device called a midface endotyne to elevate your cheeks (midfacelift).
+Dr. Lopez and Perro use a state of the art device called a midface endotyne to elevate your cheeks (midfacelift).
 The endotyne is made of a resorbable material that goes away 6-9 month after placement.

 MIDFACELIFT PREOPERATIVE INSTRUCTIONS